christosangelopoulos/magic-tape/README.md

     $ cd magic-tape/

-To run the script, it has to be made executable, and then copied to `$PATH`:
+To run the script from any directory, it has to be made executable, and then copied to `$PATH`,:

     $ cd magic-tape